The Hastings Queer History Collective

 About

-The Collective formed in early 2020 to enhance the visibility of queer history embedded in Hastings Museum & Art Gallery’s collections and their aim is to create a more inclusive and accepting community for everyone.
+Originally formed in early 2020 to support Hastings Museum & Art Gallery in enhancing the visibility of queer history embedded in their collections, they have since worked on multiple LGBTQIA+ heritage and history projects.
+Their goal is to create a more inclusive and accepting community for everyone.

-In the summer of 2023 they began a new three year project, ‘Queer Stories of Hastings and St Leonards’ which will culminate in an exhibition at Hastings Museum and Art Gallery.
-The collective will be researching and collecting stories and artefacts about Hasting’s queer spaces and personal histories to bring the preserve our LGBTQIA+ history beyond the museum.
+In the summer of 2023 they began a new three year project, ‘Queer Stories of Hastings and St Leonards’ which will culminate in an exhibition at Hastings Museum and Art Gallery in 2026.
+The collective will be researching and collecting stories and artefacts about Hasting’s queer spaces and personal histories to bring the preserve our LGBTQIA+ history beyond the museum. \\

 The collective is open to new members on an ongoing basis, whether you are an experienced historian, a skilled researcher, or just someone who is passionate about LGBTQIA+ history.
 Email Hannah to get involved or if you have any questions.